emard/wifi_jtag/README.md

 This could be the simplest, the cheapest and the slowest JTAG adapter.

-Here's arduino code for ESP8266 which listens to TCP port 3335 and talks remote_bitbang protocol with OpenOCD http://openocd.org over WiFi and a serial port version of the same, for use with any arduino (without WIFI).
+Here's arduino code for ESP8266 which listens to TCP port 3335 and talks remote_bitbang protocol with OpenOCD http://openocd.org over WiFi and usb-serial port version of the same, for use with any arduino (without WIFI).

 It can upload SVF bistream over WIFI network to the FPGA. more on http://www.nxlab.fer.hr/fpgarduino/linux_bitstreams.html